Spencer-Sch/Spencer-Sch/README.md

 <br>

-I am a Front-end Engineer at [Candide](https://www.linkedin.com/company/candidenft/about/) currently building an NFT rental marketplace using Nuxt3.
+I am a Front-end Engineer at [Candide](https://www.linkedin.com/company/candidenft/about/) currently building an NFT rental marketplace using Nuxt.

 - 🥁 I'm a professional drummer, educator, and author